ionic-team/ionic-docs/docs/api/input.md

 In most cases, [Icon](./icon.md) components placed in these slots should have `aria-hidden="true"`.
 See the [Icon accessibility docs](https://ionicframework.com/docs/api/icon#accessibility) for more information.

-If slot content is meant to be interactive, it should be wrapped in an interactable element such as a [Button](./button.md).
+If slot content is meant to be interacted with, it should be wrapped in an interactive element such as a [Button](./button.md).
 This ensures that the content can be tabbed to.

 Note that this feature is considered experimental because it relies on a simulated version of [Web Component slots](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_templates_and_slots).
 As a result, the simulated behavior may not exactly match the native slot behavior.